Fabian Society: Establishment

 The Fellowship of the New Life was dissolved in 1899, but the Fabian Society grew to become a leading academic society in the United Kingdom in the Edwardian era.
 It was typified by the members of its vanguard Coefficients club.
-Public meetings of the Society were for many years held at Essex Hall, a popular location just off the Strand in central London.
+Public meetings of the Society were for many years held at Essex Hall, a popular location just off the Strand in Central London.

 The Fabian Society was named—at the suggestion of Frank Podmore—in honour of the Roman general Quintus Fabius Maximus Verrucosus (nicknamed Cunctator, meaning the "Delayer").
 His Fabian strategy sought gradual victory against the superior Carthaginian army under the renowned general Hannibal through persistence, harassment, and wearing the enemy down by attrition rather than pitched, climactic battles.

 An explanatory note appearing on the title page of the group's first pamphlet declared:For the right moment you must wait, as Fabius did most patiently when warring against Hannibal, though many censured his delays; but when the time comes you must strike hard, as Fabius did, or your waiting will be in vain, and fruitless.

-According to author Jon Perdue, "The logo of the Fabian Society, a tortoise, represented the group's predilection for a slow, imperceptible transition to socialism, while its coat of arms, a 'wolf in sheep's clothing', represented its preferred methodology for achieving its goal."
-The wolf in sheep's clothing symbolism was later abandoned, due to its obvious negative connotations.

-Its nine founding members were Frank Podmore, Edward R. Pease, William Clarke, Hubert Bland, Percival Chubb, Frederick Keddell, H. H. Champion, Edith Nesbit, and Rosamund Dale Owen.
-Havelock Ellis is sometimes also mentioned as a tenth founding member, though there is some question about this.
+Its nine founding members were Frank Podmore, Edward R. Pease, William Clarke, Hubert Bland, Percival Chubb, Frederick Keddell, H. H. Champion, Edith Nesbit and Rosamund Dale Owen.
+Havelock Ellis is sometimes also mentioned as a tenth founding member, although there is some question about this.